Team Coaching

 Team coaching is grounded in what’s happening inside the team right now.
 Together, we explore:

-• The pressures, expectations, and dynamics influencing the team’s behavior
+• The pressures, expectations, and dynamics shaping behavior

-• How communication habits shape trust and collaboration
+• How communication habits influence trust and collaboration

-• The assumptions, interpretations, and histories that impact teamwork
+• The assumptions, interpretations, and histories at play

 • The roles, agreements, and expectations guiding day-to-day work